Advisors with Hidden Motives: Alternative Communication Protocols

 However, when profitability can be both positive or negative, so that $0\in(y_{min},y_{max})$, then any equilibrium involves partial disclosure.
 There is some interior threshold $\bar{x}$ such that the seller discloses (only and) all ``good news'' about the object ($x\geqslant\bar{x}$) when profitability is positive, and (only and) all ``bad news'' ($x\leqslant\bar{x}$) about the object when profitability is negative.
 Partially uninformative equilibria do not unravel, because, upon observing non-disclosure, the buyer does not know whether the seller has ``good news'' but negative profitability or ``bad news'' but positive profitability.

 In such an equilibrium, the seller's strategy is akin to \emph{sanitization strategies} as in Dye (1985): conditional on any particular profitability level $y$, the seller discloses only sufficiently favorable information to the buyer.
 (With the caveat that, to a seller with negative profitability, only ``bad news'' are sufficiently favorable.)
-Also note that equilibrium disclosure strategies are independent of the shape of the demand function $p$ -- in contrast to the model with commitment, where optimal disclosure rules differ based on the curvature of $p$.
-The following Corollary to Proposition \ref{pr:5} tells us that, when $p$ is affine, it is possible for the optimal disclosure rule with commitment to also be an equilibrium disclosure strategy in the game without commitment.\footnote{Some of the literature on voluntary disclosure, for example Glazer and Rubinstein (2004, 2006), Sher (2011), and more recently Titova (2022), argues that, under some restrictions on the relation between the sender's and receiver's payoffs, the commitment assumption is superfluous.
-Corollary \ref{cort:5} shows that commitment may also be redundant in a voluntary disclosure model where the sender has hidden motives.}
+The existence of partly-uninformative equilibria as described in Proposition \ref{pr:5} is in line with Seidmann and Winter's (1997) observation that in disclosure environments where the sender's preferred action depends on their type, there may exist equilibria in which their type is not always revealed in equilibrium.
+Note also that equilibrium disclosure strategies as described in the proposition are independent of the shape of the demand function $p$ -- in contrast to the model with commitment, where optimal disclosure rules differ based on the curvature of $p$.

-\begin{corollary}[to Proposition \ref{pr:5}] Suppose $p$ is affine, and suppose the seller has an optimal disclosure rule (with commitment) with profitability threshold $\bar{y}=0$.
-Then there is an optimal disclosure rule $d^*$, with $\bar{y}=0$, which is also an equilibrium disclosure strategy in the evidence disclosure game with no commitment. \end{corollary} Now let's turn to the question of whether mandated transparency incentivizes the seller to disclose information about the object's value to the buyer.
+Finally, I turn to the question of whether mandated transparency incentivizes the seller to disclose information about the object's value to the buyer.
 When the seller's evidence structure is taken as given (that is, when we do not consider the seller's problem of acquiring information in the first place), then mandating transparency is unequivocally beneficial for informativeness.
 Indeed, under transparency, the seller is fully informative.

 \begin{proposition} Under transparency, full disclosure is the unique equilibrium. \end{proposition}